 - You must register for any required module online via C@MPUS.

-- Required modules can usually be repeated but you do need to have passed them when you register your Master’s thesis; if you fail to do this, your study program admission expires and this will result in de-registration.
+- Required modules can usually be repeated.
+How often they may be repeated is published in the admission regulation of your Master's program according to which you were admitted.
+You do need to have passed the required modules when you register your Master’s thesis; if you fail to do this, your study program admission expires and this will result in de-registration.

 - If the required modules are not visible in the registration template, please inform those responsible at the examination office immediately so that they can activate the required modules.
 Please be aware that even in such cases it is still not possible to register after the registration deadline has passed.